dwdas9/home/articles/Spark-DataBricks/Spark-Concepts.md

 # Action: Collect the results
 result = rdd_filtered.collect()
 ```
-The syntax looks good.
-Here is the formatted version within the details tag:

 ## Common transformations and actions in PySpark

 | **Transformation** | **Example API**                            | **Description**                                     |